mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

 As we can see, a scheduler is chosen if not specified.
 The default scheduler is the one we described in the previous section.
 After that, a continuation is created, which is a `VThreadContinuation` object.
-This object is the one that stores the information of what have to be run as a `Runnable` object:
+This object is the one that stores the information of what has to be run as a `Runnable` object:

 ```java
 // JDK core code